<Ojibwe Lifeway: Fishing (“niibin”- summer)

 Changing Lake Levels

-This map shows the decrease in nights below 32 °F by mid-century.
-Wisconsin's warming is projected to be largest in winter, with temperature increases of 5-11°F by the mid-21st century.
-What is the potential impact of these changes on cold and coolwater fish species?
+Compare how the number of nights below 32 °F is projected to change from what was recorded between 1991-2020 and what is projected to occur by mid-century.
+Wisconsin's warming is projected to be greatest in winter, with temperature increases of 5°F by the mid-21st century.
+What is the potential impact of these changes on cold and cool water fish species?

-CLUE: Lake levels can go up and down depending on precipitation and The process where water becomes vapor and enters the atmosphere evaporation.
-Higher air temperatures less ice cover can cause more The process where water becomes vapor and enters the atmosphere evaporation of water from lakes.
-This can lower lake levels.
+Lake levels can go up and down depending on precipitation and The process where water becomes vapor and enters the atmosphere evaporation.
+Higher air temperatures means less ice cover.
+Even in winter, this can The process where water becomes vapor and enters the atmosphere evaporation of water from lakes and lower lake levels.
 Low lake levels can seriously impact fish spawning areas and spawning success rates.
-For those who like to ice fish, warmer winter temperatures can affect this activity!
+For those who like to ice fish, warmer winter temperatures can affect your safety on the ice, too!

 Flooding